John 5:24

 Click the above link to download and view The Pirate's Lair Brochure

-The antique restoration process, especially antique furniture resotration takes many hours of carefully removing old and unusable canvas, cloth and paper linings; treat the wood using various non-toxic cleansers, oils and varnishes; fix or replace needed metal hardware, leather handles and straps; and carefully preserve any identifying drawings or graphics.
+The antique trunk restoration process, especially antique furniture restoration takes many hours of carefully removing old and unusable canvas, cloth and paper linings; treat the wood using various non-toxic cleansers, oils and varnishes; fix or replace needed metal hardware, leather handles and straps; and carefully preserve any identifying drawings or graphics.

-The photo at left shows the antique sea chest as originally found in an attic of an old estate in South Carolina.
+The photo at left shows the antique trunk as originally found in an attic of an old estate in South Carolina.
 Note the entire body of the antique chest was covered with a light colored canvas, both leather straps and handles were broken and rotted, buckles and hardware were scratched and corroded from age.
 Oak straps were dry and in need of a good sanding.

-before restoration photo of pirate chest and tray The image to the left illustrates a BEFORE photo of the chest showing the outside, inside, and the original tray insert which was made from a thin wood fiber or compressed sawdust type of material with a paper covering.
+The image to the left illustrates a BEFORE photo of the chest showing the outside, inside, and the original tray insert which was made from a thin wood fiber or compressed sawdust type of material with a paper covering.
 Note the water or liquid stains on the inside of the chest, who knows what, where and how that happend.

-Over time (as in 100 years or more!) biodegradable materials such as canvas, leather, paper, wood, glue, and other organic construction materials begin to break down and deteriorate.
+Over time (as in 100 years or more!) biodegradable materials such as canvas, leather, paper, wood, horse glue, and other organic construction materials begin to break down and deteriorate.
 In fact, much of the glue used in these antique chests was made from horses and was unprocessed!
 This deterioration process typically consists of many conditions and factors such as dry rotting, collection of mold and dust, mildew when subjected to moisture or humid environments.

 Part of the "how to restore antique furniture" and the entire antique restoration process is to stop further deterioration of the nautical furniture, and to eliminate and remove to such an extent as possible the collection of dust, mold and mildew causing musty odors and being environmentally pleasing.